ftl/hellocontest/README.md

 go generate ./ui/glade
 ```

-This wil generate the related Go-code into the package `ui/glade`.
+This will generate the related Go-code into the package `ui/glade`.

-## Disclaimer
-I develop this software for myself and just for fun in my free time.
-If you find it useful, I'm happy to hear about that.
-If you have trouble using it, you have all the source code to fix the problem yourself (although pull requests are welcome).

 ## License
 This software is published under the [MIT License](https://www.tldrlegal.com/l/mit).